Three Mile Island accident: 21st century status

 Unit 2 continues to be licensed and regulated by the Nuclear Regulatory Commission in a condition known as Post Defueling Monitored Storage.
 The TMI-2 reactor has been permanently shut down with the reactor coolant system drained, the radioactive water decontaminated and evaporated, radioactive waste shipped off-site, reactor fuel and most core debris shipped off-site to a Department of Energy facility, and the remainder of the site being monitored.
 The owner planned to keep the facility in long-term, monitoring storage until the operating license for the TMI-1 plant expired, at which time both plants would be decommissioned.

 In 2009, the NRC granted a license extension which allowed the TMI-1 reactor to operate until April 19, 2034.
 In 2017, it was announced that operations would cease by 2019 due to financial pressure from inexpensive natural gas, unless lawmakers stepped in to keep it open.
 When it became clear that the subsidy legislation would not pass, Exelon decided to retire the plant.
 TMI Unit 1 shut down on September 20, 2019.
 Following the permanent shutdown, Unit 1 is in decommissioning, moving to SAFSTOR status.

 In 2020 the site was purchased by TMI-2 Solutions, a subsidiary of EnergySolutions, with the intent of cleaning up the site for less money than is available in a dedicated fund.
 On May 8, 2023, TMI-2 Solutions announced that 99% of the nuclear fuel has been cleaned up and that the site has entered the next phase of clean-up that will last until 2029.
 TMI-2 Solutions planned to finish clean-up and demolish the plant by 2052.

-In September 2024, Constellation Energy announced plans to restart the Three Mile Island nuclear plant to sell the power to Microsoft, demonstrating the immense power needs of the tech sector as they build data centers to support artificial intelligence.
-Constellation expects the Unit 1 reactor at Three Mile Island to come back online in 2028, subject to approval by the Nuclear Regulatory Commission.
-Constellation also plans to apply to extend the plant’s operations to at least 2054.
+In September 2024, Constellation Energy announced plans to restart the Three Mile Island nuclear plant to sell the power to Microsoft for artificial intelligence data centers.
+Constellation expects the Unit 1 reactor at Three Mile Island to come back online in 2027, subject to approval by the Nuclear Regulatory Commission.
+Constellation also plans to apply to extend the plant's operations to at least 2054.